How to build credit in the U.S. as a new immigrant

 3. Use credit responsibly

 • Make payments on time.
 Payment history represents a large part of your credit scores.
-And making timely payments can help build credit.
-Late credit card payments can stay on your credit report for up to seven years.
+Making timely payments can help build credit.
+But late credit card payments can hurt your credit scores.
 They can also lead to late fees and higher interest rates.
-Consider setting up automatic payments or electronic reminders for all of your bills to prevent late payments.
+Setting up automatic payments or electronic reminders could help you avoid late payments.

 • Avoid maxing out your card.
-If possible, try to stay well below your credit limit.
-This can benefit your credit utilization ratio, which shows how much of your available credit you’re using.
-The lower your credit utilization ratio, the better your credit scores might be.
-The Consumer Financial Protection Bureau (CFPB) recommends keeping your credit utilization below 30%.
+Staying below your credit limit can benefit your credit utilization ratio, which represents how much of your available credit you’re using.
+The Consumer Financial Protection Bureau (CFPB) recommends keeping your credit utilization ratio below 30%.
 Limiting your card’s use to a few specific expenses can help you get started and avoid billing surprises.

 • Be careful with applications.
 Applying for a credit card usually triggers a hard inquiry on your credit.
-And that can affect your scores.
-That’s why the CFPB says to apply only for the credit you need, noting: “If you apply for a lot of credit over a short period of time, it may appear to lenders that your economic circumstances have changed negatively.”
+Multiple hard inquiries at once can affect your scores.
+The CFPB says to apply only for the credit you need, noting: “If you apply for a lot of credit over a short period of time, it may appear to lenders that your economic circumstances have changed negatively.”

 • Monitor your credit.
 As you work to establish and build credit in the U.S., you can monitor your credit to track progress and watch for potential issues.
 CreditWise from Capital One is free and won’t hurt your credit.
 You can also get free copies of your credit reports from AnnualCreditReport.com.